jessiefowler23/osticket-prereqs/README.md

   <img src=https://i.imgur.com/N6KIUBe.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Then i had to launch a web browser on the remote desktop after being able to sign into it.
 I had to download the files and create the accounts that were required for this operation.
-I then had to launch PHP as an administrator and register a fresh PHP version for OsTicket to be installed.
+I then had to launch PHP as an administrator and register a fresh PHP version for process of OsTicket to be installed
 </p>
 <br />